JohannesLorenz/zyn-wavetable-concept/modulation-type-transitions.md

 * If current and initial modulation differ by WT-ness (i.e. one is WT, the other is not WT):
   - Initiate a fade out (256 samples at 48 kHz), and
-    * If the current modulation is WT (i.e. the initial is not WT), don't do anything: simply keep using the buffer from OscilGen::get (from the CTOR).
+    * If the current modulation is WT (i.e. the initial is not WT), backup the currently used buffer (possibly for the current random seed)
     * Else, if the current modulation is not WT (i.e. the initial is WT), backup the currently used two buffers and the LERP factor

 # If fadeout is active

 * If the initial modulation is WT, keep playing the backup buffers with the backup LERP coefficient (since the table might be gone already)
-* Otherwise, just a normal fadeout
+* Otherwise, keep playing the current backup buffer